miklevin/MikeLev.in/index.md

 help.
 Probably iContact, Campaigner, SMTP and Kickbox.
 Well, you get it.
 I'm building a movement here and I'm going to need to build a community to get to it.
 Look me up on Email, Workspace, Slack, LinkedIn, Twitter, yadda yadda.
 I'm easy to reach here.
-If you don't, I am pretty sure you will be asked why you did't.
+If you don't, I am pretty sure you will be asked why not.
+Think of it as just a wacky experiment.
+I'll try to be less than my normal jerk self.
 We're writing a modern-day OZ story here, and you can be a part of it.

 Little ol' me?
 Well, I'm just Gideon from ***Gravity Falls***... uh, I mean Dorothy from OZ... uh, I mean Mike Levin of the propertyless Ark-carrying